Amw298/mist/README.md

 #### To search games:
 * Press the "explore the page" button to get to the bulk of the program.
 * You can switch between library and store view by pressing the buttons on the side bar labeled as such.
-* You can search for the banana by typing "banana" in the search bar. (you should see the banana appear in the view)
+* You can search for the banana by typing "Slime" in the search bar and pressing enter. (you should see Slime Rampage appear in the view)

 #### To browse games:
 * Press the "explore the page" button to get to the bulk of the program.